Celeriac, Antioxidants, and Fertility

 Season Available: Late autumn to Early Spring

-Caution: Celeriac contains several furanocoumarin compounds like psoralen, bergapten, xanthotoxin, and isopimpinellin, which may cause skin issues (photo-toxicity) in some sensitive individuals.
+Cautions: Celeriac contains several furanocoumarin compounds like psoralen, bergapten, xanthotoxin, and isopimpinellin, which may cause skin issues (photo-toxicity) in some sensitive individuals.
 It (along with celery stalk) should be avoided in large quantities in pregnant women.
 People on diuretic medications and anticoagulant medications should also use celery stalk and root sparingly.

 NEED MORE HELP?